The Salem Hardy Plant Society was founded in Salem, Oregon and organized in 1997 to:

 Our garden club meetings are held the first Tuesday of each month at 7:00 p.m. in the Dye House at the Mission Mill - 1313 Mill St SE Salem OR except for June-August which are potlucks at member gardens and September, in which we have our plant sale.
 Our membership spans a wide range of backgrounds and knowledge, with professional nurseries and 'backyard' gardeners both represented and we typically have an attendance of between 60 and 90 members and their guests.
 Regular features of each meeting include a ‘Show, Tell & Ask’ segment, raffles, announcements and edible treats – and when available, the opportunity to buy featured plants from either our speaker or one of our many member nurseries.

 The Salem Hardy Plant Society program includes (at no additional fee beyond your annual membership) speakers/presentations related to hardy plants and/or gardening in general from October through May.
-We take advantage of the later lighting in June, July and August to move our monthly get-togethers outside for informal potlucks and our popular plant exchange.
-In September we are focused on preparing to host our major annual Plant Sale.
+We take advantage of the later lighting in June, July and August to move our monthly get-togethers outside for informal potlucks.
+In September we are focused on preparing to host our annual Plant Sale.

 The Salem Hardy Plant Society has a monthly members-only program (typically March through September, weather permitting) where our members invite their fellow members to visit their personal gardens to see what they’ve created ‘in their space’ as well as what hardy plant treasures they’ve found and nurtured – (and they may actually be persuaded to share where they found it!).
 This program often features stops at our member nursery display gardens as well.